rael-g/Piece/docs/Architecture/Layers/Intermediate/Design.md

     services.AddPieceVulkan(options => { options.EnableValidationLayers = true; });
     services.AddPieceGlfw(options => { options.InitialWindowWidth = 1280; });
     ```
-4.  **C++ Service Locator Population:** During the `GameEngine`'s C# initialization, it resolves the C# factory wrappers from its .NET DI container.
-It then uses P/Invoke to call `PieceIntermediate_SetXxxFactory()` functions (defined in `NativeExports.h`) on the `PieceIntermediate.dll`, passing the raw C++ factory pointers from the C# wrappers to the C++ `ServiceLocator`.
+5.  **C++ Service Locator Population:** During the `GameEngine`'s C# initialization, it resolves the C# factory wrappers from its .NET DI container.
+It then uses P/Invoke to call `PieceCore_SetXxxFactory()` functions (defined in `NativeExports.h`) on the `PieceCore.dll`, passing the raw C++ factory pointers from the C# wrappers to the C++ `ServiceLocator`.
 This is also where the marshaled configuration options are passed.
-5.  **C++ Intermediate Layer Consumption:** When the intermediate layer requires an `IGraphicsDevice` or `IWindow`, it queries its internal `ServiceLocator` for the appropriate C++ factory instance and uses it to create the concrete object.
+6.  **Piece.Core Consumption:** When the Piece.Core requires an `IGraphicsDevice` or `IWindow`, it queries its internal `ServiceLocator` for the appropriate C++ factory instance and uses it to create the concrete object.
 The factories themselves use the configuration options they received during their creation.

 This refined approach provides unparalleled flexibility and allows developers to manage C++ backend dependencies and configurations entirely within the familiar .NET ecosystem, truly embodying the principles of a modular component architecture.
 The conceptual C++ implementation snippet for `Engine_InitializeFromLibraries` is now obsolete and has been removed.
 The initialization logic for `EngineCore` will instead rely on the C++ `ServiceLocator`.

 ### 4.5. `EngineCore` Initialization and Service Resolution

-The `EngineCore` (or the main initialization routine of the intermediate layer) no longer receives concrete backend instances or library paths directly.
+The `EngineCore` (or the main initialization routine of the Piece.Core) no longer receives concrete backend instances or library paths directly.
 Instead, its initialization process involves:

 1.  **Accessing the `ServiceLocator`:** Retrieving the singleton instance of the C++ `ServiceLocator`.
 2.  **Resolving Factories:** Obtaining the configured C++ factory interfaces (e.g., `IGraphicsDeviceFactory`, `IWindowFactory`, `IPhysicsWorldFactory`) from the `ServiceLocator`.
 The `ServiceLocator` guarantees that these factories have already been set by the C# application via P/Invoke.